DanHodges/TheologicalDictionary/three-cappadocians.md

 # Three Cappadocians
-Definition of Three Cappadocians coming soon.
+The definition of Three Cappadocians is coming soon!